 Maintenance Calorie Calculator

-A Maintenance Calorie Calculator is an online tool designed to estimate the number of calories you need to consume daily to maintain your current weight.
+A Maintenance Calorie Calculator is a free tool that calculates the calories you need to consume daily to maintain your current weight.

-It calculates you daily calorie needs based on your gender, age, weight, height, and physical activity levels.
+It calculates your daily calorie needs based on your gender, age, weight, height, and physical activity levels.

 By knowing your maintenance calories, you can manage your diet effectively for weight management or other fitness goals.